-Developing SQL Databases (762) COMP 9696 New Email to a Friend Our Developing SQL Databases (762) course teaches you how to create a database that will be able to grow with changing data storage needs.
+Developing SQL Databases: 762 COMP 9696 Email to a Friend Our Developing SQL Databases: 762 course teaches you how to create a database that will be able to grow with changing data storage needs.
 Learn the different data types available within SQL and how to create efficient tables within a database.
 Explore database normalization and the creation of related tables; how to partition large tables; how to create and manage constraints in order to ensure data integrity; how to optimize tables through indexes; and how to create views in order to simplify data retrieval.
 Investigate advanced stored procedures, functions, triggers and transactions.
 Also learn how to employ SQL maintenance to track data concurrency and performance.
-This course can be used as part of your study material for the Microsoft Certified Solutions Associate (MCSA) SQL 2016 database certifications.
-Also check out our online Developing SQL Databases (762) course.
-Note(s) You will be required to obtain Microsoft SQL Server 2016 Express Edition for this course (which can be downloaded free from Microsoft).
-This software requires a Windows 64-bit operating system.
-Prerequisite(s) You must have completed our COMP 9690 Querying Data with Transact-SQL (761)/COMP 9691 Querying Data with Transact-SQL (761) course or an approved equivalent.
+This database administration course can be used as part of your study material for the Microsoft Certified Solutions Associate (MCSA) SQL 2016 database certifications.
+Also check out our online Developing SQL Databases: 762 course.
+Prerequisite(s) You must have completed our COMP 9690 Querying Data with Transact-SQL: 761 course or our COMP 9691 Querying Data with Transact-SQL: 761 course.
+(An approved equivalent is also acceptable.)
 Contact Information 416-415-5000, ext.
 4861 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, use the contact information listed above.
+Class dates and registration for the upcoming year (September 2019 to August 2020) will be available on this website on Thursday, July 4, 2019.
+Please visit this page again on that date.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.